 We are a fast-growing, full-service restaurant concept offering a distinct menu of authentic, freshly-prepared Mexican and Tex Mex inspired food.
-We were founded in Austin, Texas in 1982 by Mike Young and John Zapp, and as of June 24, 2012, we operated 35 Chuy's restaurants across Texas, Tennessee, Kentucky, Alabama, Indiana, Georgia and Oklahoma.
-Subsequent to June 24, 2012, we opened two additional restaurants in Tennessee and Florida.
+We were founded in Austin, Texas in 1982 by Mike Young and John Zapp, and as of September 23, 2012, we operated 38 Chuy's restaurants across Texas, Tennessee, Kentucky, Alabama, Indiana, Georgia, Oklahoma and Florida.